oe4dns/tootgroup.py/README.md

 `tootgroup.py` has to be set up on a computer and run periodically.
 It reads the notifications from the Mastodon/Pleroma account it is connected to and filters them for messages to repost.
+The group consists of all user accounts the group account is following.
+Unfollowing accounts, removes users from the group again.

 There are two methods of creating a group post.
 One or both of them can be enabled during the setup procedure.

 1. Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon".
 For for posts originating